Fab Tree Hab

-This building could be very sustainable as it can use bio-waste for manure for the trees.
+This building could be sustainable as it uses bio-waste for manure for the trees.
 Which can use the grey water from the home for the trees and garden.
 There are plans to be able to use rainwater.
-These buildings would improve the quality of life by giving back to nature instead of just exploiting it.
+These buildings would improve the quality of life by giving back to nature instead of just using it's resources.
 Throughout the whole life cycle of the home it remains part of the ecology, feeding different organisms at different times of its life.
 The expected life span is greater than standard structures of brick and concrete.
 The whole community and the individual would benefit from this life style.

 The Fab Tree Hab is an experiment that would develop over time.
 Extra operating costs required over the life-time of the home include pest management with organic pesticides and maintenance of the living machine's water treatment system.
 Technical demonstration and innovation is still needed for certain components, primarily the bioplastic windows that accept growth of the structure and the management of flows across the wall section to assure that the interior remains dry and animal-free.
 All in all, the elapsed time to reach livability is greater than the traditional sense, but so should be the health and longevity of the home and family.
 Above all, building this home could be achieved at a minimal price.
 Depending on the surrounding climate the house is to be grown in, the team expect it will take a minimum of five years to complete its structure.
 Realization of these homes will begin as an experiment, and it is envisioned that thereafter, the concept of renewal will take on a new architectural form, one of inter-dependency between nature and people.